ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 Now that we have ruled out the first and third options, the only remaining option for Warren is *meaning dispositionalism*.
 This is, in fact, the position defended by @warrenKillingKripkensteinsMonster2020. *Meaning dispositionalism* (or simply dispositionalism) is the view that what we mean depends on our actual or possible behavior.
 In @kripkeWittgensteinRulesPrivate2000, Kripke presents three forceful objections against dispositionalism, which can be stated roughly as follows:

 {::Finitude} Rules of meaning apply to infinitely many cases.
-By contrast, since we are mortals, our actual behavior is finite.
+By contrast, since we are mortals who have limited cognitive ability, our actual behavior is finite and we cannot behave correctly to overly complicated situation (like adding huge numbers).
 And there is no way to determine which behaviors count as possible behavior without presupposing an intended meaning.
 {::Error} We can make mistakes and fail to use words in accordance with what we mean.
 However, dispositionalism seems unable to distinguish such mistakes from correct applications of the rules of meaning.
 {::Justification} What we mean is supposed to justify our linguistic behavior.
 However, the fact that we do behave, or would behave, in a certain way cannot by itself justify our actually behaving in that way.